My Favorite Cut Out Sugar Cookies

 We make these cut out sugar cookies, to be exact.

 Jordan is really big on traditions.
 I think it’s funny, because she’s just like my dad.
 Traditions mean a lot to him and I hate when they change, because I know he hates it too.
 Me?
 I don’t really care about what we do when and where, but Jordan is just like her Papa.
 Who knew tradition loving skipped a generation?

 Jordan’s so into traditions that when her Aunt moved to a new house this summer the first thing she said was “Is she still hosting Christmas Eve????”
 When I told her I wasn’t sure, you’d have thought the house was on fire by how she reacted.
 Then there is the monkey bread requirement on Christmas morning, the mint chocolate dessert mandate on her birthday, and these sugar cookies.

 When I made these and said, jokingly, “Well, now we don’t need to make them on Christmas!” you should have seen the look she gave me.
 Dead and buried, that’s for sure.

-We’ll be making these cut outs for the next gazillion years, I’m sure.
+We’ll be making these cut out sugar cookies for the next gazillion years, I’m sure.
 And that’s okay with me, because they’re my favorite cookie choice. 🙂

 This is recipe #2 of the family favorites I realized I’d never posted.
 We have made them every Christmas (and Valentine’s Day and the 4th of July and …) for at least 8 years.
-I’ve tried many sugar cookie recipes and this is the one I always gravitate back to for cut outs.
+I’ve tried many cut out sugar cookies and this is the one I always gravitate back to for cut outs.